 If for any taxable year the Fund does not qualify for the special federal income tax treatment afforded regulated investment companies, all of its taxable income will be subject to federal income tax at regular corporate rates (without any deduction for distributions to its shareholders).
 Such distributions will be taxable to the shareholders as dividends to the extent of the Fund's current and accumulated earnings and profits.
-Such distributions may be eligible for (i) the dividends-received deduction ("DRD") in the case of corporate shareholders or (ii) treatment as "qualified dividend income" in the case of noncorporate shareholders, provided in each case that certain holding period and other requirements are met.
+Such distributions may be eligible for (i) the dividends-received deduction ("DRD") in the case of corporate shareholders, provided in each case that certain holding period and other requirements are met.
 Failure to qualify as a regulated investment company would have a negative impact on the Fund's income and performance.
 It is possible that the Fund will not qualify as a regulated investment company in any given tax year.